 GASB Statements No. 74 and 75: Accounting and Financial Reporting by Employers for Post-employment Benefits Other than Pensions (OPEB), established new accounting standards for postemployment benefits.
 These Standards do not require funding of OPEB expense, but any difference between the actuarially determined total OPEB liability and the amount funded is required to be recorded in the employer's financial statement as an increase (or decrease) in the net OPEB liability.
-These Standards also require the restatement of beginning net position.
+These Standards also required the restatement of beginning net position as of September 30, 2017.